 The Compensation Committee generally reviews our CEO's performance each year against preestablished financial, operational, strategic, and individual objectives.
 Our CEO is responsible for sharing with the Compensation Committee his current year accomplishments in light of current year objectives, as well as proposed objectives for the following year.
 The Committee keeps the independent members of the Board apprised of its activities related to the review and approval of CEO performance and compensation matters and, from time to time, consults with such independent members on matters concerning CEO compensation.
 Based on its evaluation, the Compensation Committee determines the CEO's compensation.
-Following such determinations with the CEO.
+Following such determination, the Chairman of the Board discusses the Compensation Committee's evaluation and determinations with the CEO.
 Our CEO does not play a role in determining his own compensation, other than discussing his annual performance review with the Chairman of the Board and sharing his accomplishments and proposed objectives with the Compensation Committee.